defaultuser0-nerd/MassivePlushy/README.md

 1. Download the [Mod](https://github.com/defaultuser0-nerd/MassivePlushy/releases/latest)
 2. Go to your plugins folder
 3. And put the dll in there
-4. Now you get in the game and (should) have no background noise!
+4. Now you get in the game and (should) have a massive plushy in your stump!

 ###### This product is not affiliated with Another Axiom Inc. or its videogames Gorilla Tag and Orion Drift and is not endorsed or otherwise sponsored by Another Axiom.
 Portions of the materials contained herein are property of Another Axiom. ©2021 Another Axiom Inc.